LGoodDatePicker/LGoodDatePicker/README.md

 Java 8 Swing Date Picker.
 Easy to use, good looking, nice features, and localized.

 ## News:
-[LGoodDatePicker 4.2.0](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was released March 14, 2016.
-This release consists of "internal improvements" to the DatePicker and TimePicker settings which allow greater flexibility over when the settings can be applied.
+[LGoodDatePicker 4.2.1](https://github.com/LGoodDatePicker/LGoodDatePicker/releases) was released March 15, 2016.
+This release adds the optional "spinner buttons" to the TimePicker component.

 ## Project Links:
 Demo Application is in the: [Release Section](https://github.com/LGoodDatePicker/LGoodDatePicker/releases).